ResearchLuxembourg/restimator/README.md

 The algorithm returns a most likely value and its associated 50% credible interval (where there is the highest confidence that the true value might lie).

-The present implementation builds upon a former implementation from the [rtcoviddlive project](https://github.com/rtcovidlive/).
+The present implementation builds upon a former implementation from the [rtcovidlive project](https://github.com/rtcovidlive/).

 ### R_t